bazelbuild/rules_python/docs/api/rules_python/python/config_settings/index.md

 Determines if Python source files should be compiled at build time.

 :::{note}
-The flag value is overridden by the target level `precompile` attribute, except for the case of `force_enabled` and `forced_disabled`.
+The flag value is overridden by the target level {attr}`precompile` attribute, except for the case of `force_enabled` and `forced_disabled`.
 :::